Horseshoe Crab Monitoring

 Increased harvesting of these fascinating animals threatens their population.
 The problem has been compounded by closures of horseshoe crab fisheries in New Jersey, New York, and other neighboring states.
 As a result, there is increased harvest pressure on the dwindling populations of horseshoe crabs in Massachusetts waters.

 It's crucial that state managers have a robust estimate of the number of crabs in Massachusetts before they can set appropriate harvest quotas to ensure a sustainable fishery.
-As a first response, Massachusetts has reduced the annual quota for horseshoe crabs and prohibited harvests around full moons from late April through June.

 Mass Audubon has been conducting long-term surveys of spawning horseshoe crabs on Cape Cod and Martha's Vineyard since 2001 in collaboration with the University of Rhode Island, the National Park Service, the MA Division of Marine Fisheries, and several other organizations and institutions.